Breaking free from the old to embrace the new

-In this 8-week program, two incredible Flock Leaders (facilitators), Molly Barker, Founder of Girls on the Run and Carrie Johnson, Executive Coach and Founder of Girls on the Run – Lancaster, PA will lead the UNCAGED PROGRAM to share what they have collectively offered to thousands of women and girls — the skills and tools to open your mind and heart to the greatest possibilities for your life.
+In this1-day workshop, Sarah and Molly Barker, Founder of Girls on the Run will lead part of the UNCAGED PROGRAM to share what they have collectively offered to thousands of women and girls — the skills and tools to open your mind and heart to the greatest possibilities for your life.

 The intention of this program is to help you break free from the self-limiting beliefs that keep us stuck in the same patterns.
 This 8-week program is designed to help you dive deep into your unconscious thoughts and awaken your authentic self that’s buried underneath.
 We’ll provide a space to process your thoughts and emotions coming out of quarantine and guide you to deep introspection.
 We want you to become the best version of yourself.

 But wait?
 What will I get out of it?